 Creating tables with multiple variables (filters and multiway tables)

 The simplest way to bring additional variables into play is by filtering the data.
 This restricts the analysis to a subset of the available data.
-Any table created by dragging and dropping from Data can be filtered.
-To create filters in Displayr, select the data that you wish to use (e.g., hold down the Ctrl key on your keyboard and select the data from the bottom-left of the screen), and select Insert > Utilities (which is on the far-right) and then Filtering > Create Filters from Selected Data.
+Any table created by dragging and dropping from Data Sets can be filtered.
+To create filters in Displayr, select the data that you wish to use under Data Sets (e.g., hold down the Ctrl key on your keyboard and select the data from the bottom-left of the screen), and select Insert > Filter > Filters from Selected Data.

 Creating a table with lots of variables

 You can create tables with an unlimited number of variables by selecting Insert > Analysis > More and then selecting Tables > Multiway Table.
 For example, the table below shows Average monthly bill by Occupation, Work Status, and Gender.